-Dr Babweteera has an undergraduate degree in Forestry from Makerere University.
-He also holds a DPhil and an MSc Forest Science, Policy and Management from University of Oxford.
-He is currently the Regional Coordinator (AFRICA), Research and Conservation, Royal Zoological Society of Scotland.
-He is also a Lecturer at Makerere University, Uganda.
-He is an enthusiastic tropical forest ecologist with experience in teaching conservation biologists and managing multidisciplinary conservation projects.
-He is a member of the Governing Council of the Commonwealth Forestry Association, member of IUCN Species Survival Commission Primate Specialist Group.
+Babweteera holds an MSc Forest Science, Policy and Management (Distinction) and, DPhil from University of Oxford.
+He is currently the Dean at the School of Forestry, Environmental and Geographical Sciences at Makerere University, Uganda.
+He is a passionate tropical forest ecologist with experience in teaching conservation biologists and managing multidisciplinary conservation programmes.
+He is a member of the Governing Councils of the International Union of Forest Research Organisation and the Commonwealth Forestry Association.
+He serves as a member of various national technical committees/boards including Technical Committee of the Uganda Timber Growers Association, National Seed Board, Ministry of Agriculture – Uganda, National Climate Change Advisory Committee, Ministry of Water and Environment – Uganda and the IUCN Species Survival Commission Primate Specialist Group.
 He serves on various peer reviewed journal editorial boards.

 Ronald has more than 10 years of experience in civil engineering projects both in design and management of projects, climate change and water resources management.
 His experience spans both in the developed and developing countries.
 He has worked in public and private entities in the sectors of climate change impacts in Water resources, Flood Risk Management Strategies and Strategic Flood Risk Assessment Asset Management, Management of Clean Development Mechanism Projects (CDM) and program of activities (PoA), Contract Management and administration of works using FIDIC, ICE and NEC conditions of contract, Technical and financial contract administration, Construction supervision of RC structures to provide solution to natural resources management.